Anniversary

 Special Events

-• Each Branch may claim an award of £150 for a Playing Day in calendar year 2012 or 2013.
-The award is intended to be used to cover any reasonable expense associated with the Playing Day.
-Branches are encouraged to run at least part of their Playing Day with a NYRO Taster Day.
+• Each Branch was able to claim an award of £150 for a Playing Day in calendar year 2012 or 2013.
+The award was intended to be used to cover any reasonable expense associated with the Playing Day.
+Branches were encouraged to run at least part of their Playing Day with a NYRO Taster Day.
 A Taster Day is an opportunity for young players to get a feel for what it is like to play in a recorder orchestra and to encourage them to apply for one of regular NYRO courses at Easter or in the summer.
-Further information can be obtained from the NYRO Administrator (Dianne Charles at nyroatsrpdotorgdotuk).
+Further information can be obtained from the NYRO Administrator (Dianne Charles at ).

-• A special summer 2012 issue of The Recorder Magazine is being planned which, among other things, will include a specially commissioned piece of music, some reflections on the SRP’s past and a collection of photographs from the past.
+• A special summer 2012 issue of The Recorder Magazine included a specially commissioned piece of music, some reflections on the SRP’s past and a collection of photographs from the past.

-• At Festival 2012, in Effingham near Guildford, there will be an exhibition of documents and photos relating to the Society’s 75th anniversary.
+• At Festival 2012, in Effingham near Guildford, there was an exhibition of documents and photos relating to the Society’s 75th anniversary.

-• There will be a special reception after the SRP/Moeck Competition recital in November 2012.
+• There was a special reception after the SRP/Moeck Competition recital in November 2012.